bradenbest/balance/README.md

 Note: the FILENAME constant must be absolute.
 That means no `~/some-directory`.
 It has to be e.g. `/home/yourusername/some-directory`

-## Compiling
+### Compiling

     $ make

-## Installing (automatically compiles)
+### Installing (automatically compiles)

     $ sudo make install

-## Uninstalling
+### Uninstalling

     $ sudo make uninstall

-## Cleaning
+### Cleaning

     $ make clean

-## Running
+### Running

     $ balance

 ## A note about the installer

 The installer contains an **unstable** build compiled with the default settings.
 It will only run in your home directory.
 Trying to run it anywhere else will cause a segmentation fault.
 The installer is meant for people unfamiliar with the `make` build system who want a `right now` solution.
-If you are familiar with make, then go ahead and follow the readme.
+If you are familiar with make, then go ahead and follow the manual installation instructions above.